 "The surface of Vesta will hold a record of the earliest history of the solar system," said Dawn principal investigator Christopher Russell of UCLA.

 During its year at Vesta, Dawn will map the asteroid's surface in detail, characterize its topography and mineralogy and study its gravitational field.
-It will do this from several different orbits, ranging from 1,700 miles (2,700 km) above Vesta's cratered surface to just 120 miles (200 km).
+It will do this from several different orbits, ranging from 1,700 miles (2,700 kilometers) above Vesta's cratered surface to just 120 miles (200 kilometers).

 The information Dawn gathers should help scientists learn a great deal about Vesta's formation and geological history, researchers said.

 "The Dawn team is going to, over the next year, enable us to get a bird's-eye view of this new world.
 Until now, it's only been a fuzzy blob," Adams said.
 "The Dawn team will paint a face on that fuzzy blob."

 Dawn's work won't be done when it finishes its year at Vesta.
 In July 2012, it will depart the space rock and head to an even bigger body: the dwarf planet Ceres, the largest object in the asteroid belt.